AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-image-catalog-service.md

 ## CS::catalog.refreshInterval - Catalog File Check Frequency {#section-517fefc1d8784777a1026abec8630d58}

-Frequency at which the catalog service will check for changes to image catalogs.
+Frequency at which the catalog service checks for changes to image catalogs.
 Integer value in msec.